openHBP/django-odk/README.md

 - Django web site up and running
 - Smartphone or tablet with [ODK-Collect installed](https://play.google.com/store/apps/details?id=org.odk.collect.android&hl=en_US&gl=US)
 - Set of forms in [Xforms](https://xlsform.org/en/) format available in xml.
 Use https://getodk.org/xlsform/ to validate and export your forms in xml format.
-- Database up & running **with vector geodatabase functionality**: PostGIS, Oracle Spatial, SQLite/SpatiaLite
+- Database up & running **with vector geodatabase functionality** (if your ODK form use geopoint): PostGIS, Oracle Spatial, SQLite/SpatiaLite

 ## Installation